joe-ervin05/word-link/README.md

 Given any two five letter words, this program will find the shortest path between them using intermediate words that are only one letter different.

-For example, starting at "start" and ending at "close" would yield the path start -> stare -> share -> shore -> chore -> chose -> close.
+For example, starting at "heads" and ending at "tails" would yield the path: heads -> heals -> hells -> halls -> hails -> tails.

 Certain words cannot be linked in this way.
 For example, starting at "zebra" and ending at "horse" yields no path because no path exists between the words.